open-telemetry/opentelemetry-php-instrumentation/README.md

 By applying attributes to source code, the OpenTelemetry extension can add hooks at runtime.

-Default pre and post hook methods are provided by the OpenTelemetry API: `OpenTelemetry\API\Instrumentation\Handler::pre` and `::post`.
+Default pre and post hook methods are provided by the OpenTelemetry API: `OpenTelemetry\API\Instrumentation\WithSpanHandler::pre` and `::post`.

 This feature is disabled by default, but can be enabled by setting `opentelemetry.attr_hooks_enabled = On` in php.ini